 He earned his B.A. in English at Tulane in New Orleans, studied law in England at the University of London's University College, and film in New York City at NYC's Graduate School of Film & Television.

 He was an on-air TV news reporter in Atlanta (WSB), Boston (WGBH), Dallas (KXAS), Jacksonville (WTLV/WJXX), Miami (WSVN), and Mobile (WALA) and also reported for the Boston Globe, NBC.com and a host of other online and print publications.

-His journalism earned him national recognition, including an Emmy® nomination, a regional and national Edward R. Murrow® and a news award from the National Association of Black Journalists (NABJ).
-Columbia University's Graduate School of Journalism also recognized his skills in reporting on race.
+His work has earned him an Emmy® nomination, a regional and national Edward R. Murrow®, a news award from the National Association of Black Journalists (NABJ) and from Columbia University's Graduate School of Journalism which recognized his reporting on race.